Mini-Grants for Conservation Education

 Conservation Poster Contest

 The National Conservation Poster Contest, sponsored annually by the National Association of Conservation Districts, raises awareness about conservation issues through youth outreach.
 The Contest is open to public, private, and home-schooled students in grades K through 12.
-The 2022 theme is "Healthy Soils, Healthy Life," and Richland County entries are due by [DATE TBA].
-Details coming soon!
+The 2024 theme is "May the Forest Be With You Always," and Richland County entries are due by April 12, 2024.
+Click here for details.

-Each May, teams of SC high school students gather at the Clemson Sandhill Research and Education Center in northeast Columbia to compete for scholarships and the opportunity to represent the Palmetto State at the North American Envirothon competition.
+Each spring, teams of SC high school students gather at the Clemson Sandhill Research and Education Center in northeast Columbia to compete for scholarships and the opportunity to represent the Palmetto State at the international NCF-Envirothon competition.
 Envirothon teams are tested on their knowledge of five areas of environmental science (wildlife, forestry, soil science, aquatics, and a current topic) and their performance on an oral presentation.
-Teams consist of 3-5 students plus an alternate (optional) in grades 9-12.
-Each team must have the support of a team coach.
-Richland County teams and coaches may receive support from, and apply for team sponsorship through, the Richland SWCD.
-If you are a Richland County teacher or student who is interested in participating, please contact Chanda Cooper at firstname.lastname@example.org for information on sponsorship and support.
-Visit South Carolina Envirothon for full competition details!
+Richland SWCD will pay the team registration fees for the first three Richland County teams who submit their completed application packets, and it will also provide a stipend of $500 to the first three Richland County team coaches who submit their completed registration packets.
+Learn more about these incentives here, and visit South Carolina Envirothon for full competition details!

 Class and Youth Group Presentations